Unemployment Insurance Handbook for Employers (UCB-201-P)

 B. Professional Employer Organization

-"Professional employer organization" means any person who is currently registered as a professional employer organization with the department of safety and professional services in accordance with ch.
-461, who contracts to provide the nontemporary, ongoing employee workforce of more than one client under a written leasing contract, the majority of whose clients are not under the same ownership, management, or control as the person other than through the terms of the contract, and who under contract and in fact:
+"Professional employer organization" means any person who is currently registered as a professional employer organization with the Department of Financial Institutions in accordance with chapter 202, who contracts to provide the nontemporary, ongoing employee workforce of more than one client under a written leasing contract, the majority of whose clients are not under the same ownership, management, or control as the person other than through the terms of the contract, and who under contract and in fact:

 - Has the right to hire and terminate the employees who perform services for the client and to reassign the employees to other clients;